ktm2/ImageDataExtractor/README.md

 ## Installation

+It is best to install ImageDataExtractor using `pip`, but it is also possible to directly install from source.
+See below for installation instructions.

+__NOTE: The current version of IDE uses Tesseract 3.
+The source code can be downloaded [here](https://github.com/tesseract-ocr/tesseract/tree/3.05) and instructions on how to compile can be found [here](https://github.com/tesseract-ocr/tesseract/wiki/Compiling).__

-*NB: It is advised that all installations of ImageDataExtractor are run inside a virtual environment.
+*NOTE: It is advised that all installations of ImageDataExtractor are run inside a virtual environment.
 Click [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for more information.*

+### Installing with `pip`

+To install with `pip`, simply run:

+    pip install ImageDataExtractor

+Then download the necessary data files to run ChemDataExtractor-IDE by running:

+    cde data download

+### Installing from source

+Installing from source requires the user to manually install ImageDataExtractor and [ChemDataExtractor-IDE](https://github.com/edbeard/chemdataextractor-ide).

 #### Install ChemDataExtractor-IDE